yaelfr/CountriesDemoApp/README.md

 # countries

-This a demo project how to consume and show countris data from  [Rest Countries](https://restcountries.eu/)
+This a demo project how to consume and show countries data from  [Rest Countries](https://restcountries.eu/)

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular)